 Councillor Ras stated that amendments to the Conservation Authorities Act and Planning Act, as proposed through Bill 229, Protect, Support and Recover from COVID 19 Act, would negatively impact the way conservation authorities operate.
 For example, changes would: authorize the Minister of Natural Resources to issue orders to take over and decide development permit applications in place of a conservation authority (CA); remove the unproclaimed provision for conservation authorities to issue stop work orders; and, with respect to governance, require that CA board members represent their municipalities interest rather than the interest of the conservation authority.
-She noted that the conservation authorities have been accountable to the Region of Peel and the local municipalities and she is requesting that Regional Council reiterate that message to the provincial government.
+She noted that the local municipalities and she is requesting that Regional Council reiterate that message to the provincial government.